marisademeglio/docssite/README.md

 List all versions to date and mark one as current.

-There is an experiment in `prebuild.js` to add to this file each time the site is built with a new version, but that relies on pushing the file back to the repo (and likely Travis would be in charge of this).
+There is an experiment, not currently in use, in `prebuild.js` to add to this file each time the site is built with a new version, but that relies on pushing the file back to the repo (and likely Travis would be in charge of this).
 I don't know how much we want to rely on that - e.g. Travis may not be so great at resolving git conflicts, should they arise.
 Also, it's a bit opaque to do it this way, although it reduces risk of human error in, say, forgetting to update the file.

 ## Marking if a page is not current and listing current and previous versions

-This depends on `latest.js` existing at the root level of the site (so: `$rootSubdir + /latest.js`).
+This depends on `versions.js` existing at the root level of the site (so: `$rootSubdir + /versions.js`).

-`latest.js` is generated from a template `latest.njk` and it gets omitted for versioned subdirectory builds.
+`versions.js` is generated from a template `versions.njk` and it gets omitted for versioned subdirectory builds.
 This process is managed in `.eleventy.js` via modifying the `.eleventyignore` file.

+# To decide

+Should the top-level navigation links in, for example, `/0.1.0/docs` point to the latest pages or the pages that go with that version?
+E.g. "About", "Home page".

+In this experiment, the whole site is versioned, so the site-wide navigation links are restricted to that version.

+A banner appears on each older page saying that it is not the latest.